THE ULTIMATE SHOULDER WORKOUT GUIDE

-One of my favorite explosive shoulder exercises also has the added benefit of training all the muscles of the shoulder together, as well as recruiting some nearby muscles that are connected to the shoulder girdle.
+One of my favorite dumbbell shoulder exercises also has the added benefit of training all the muscles of the entire shoulder region together, as well as recruiting some nearby muscles that are connected to the shoulder girdle.

 The Cheat Lateral Raise accomplishes all of this!